-people to have health reviews and to attend Following sign off of the full business case, roll out of the Dementia wellbeing connector service which will promote proactive care planning through HOLISTIC MDT - consistent approach across the region, providing stable support wellbeing plan around the person - develop a regional holistic care plan template Dementia wellbeing connector to co-ordinate support throughout a person's journey Develop a pre and post diagnostic service (PPDS) standard operating procedure.
+Enabling people to have health reviews and to attend appointments Following sign off of the full business case, roll out of the Dementia wellbeing connector service which will promote proactive care planning through HOLISTIC MDT - consistent approach across the region, providing stable support wellbeing plan around the person - develop a regional holistic care plan template Dementia wellbeing connector to co-ordinate support throughout a person's journey Develop a pre and post diagnostic service (PPDS) standard operating procedure.
 This will set out expectations, processes and data recording requirements from the PPDS.
-Develop a consistent approach to medication monitoring, review and prescribing in primary care across the region All Wales Dementia Care Pathway of Standards (AWDCPS) PLWD will have a current face to face appointment where a physical health review will be delivered in partnership by primary and secondary care.
+Develop a consistent approach to medication monitoring, review and prescribing in primary care across the region All Wales Dementia Care Pathwayof Standards (AWDCPS) PLWD will have a currentface to face appointment where a physical health review will be delivered in partnership by primary and secondary care.
 Where there is justifiable reason for not providing a face to face appointment, a physical health review will be delivered in partnership by primary and secondary care.
-Where there is justifiable reason for not providing a face to face appointment where a physical health review will be delivered in partnership by primary and secondary care.
-Where there is justifiable reason for not providing a face to face appointment, a physical health review will be delivered by other approaches i.e. digital platforms, telephone consultation.
-(AWDCPS 14) PLWD, their carers and families will have support and assistance to engage with appointments.
-This will avoid receiving multiple health and social care appointments that can overwhelm, confuse and isolate the person.
-Practical streamlining of operational processes will support the service to avoid duplication and maximise opportunities to exercise prudent principles to service delivery.
+Where there is justifiable reason for not providing a face to face appointment, a physical health review will be delivered to acress in a providence in and maximise opportunities to exercise prudent principles to service delivery.
 (AWDCPS 18) System wide response Support PLWD to live well; continue with implementing the Journey Through Dementia OT programme which includes implementing 'dementia-friendly design principles' within peoples own environments and any new building or service Ensure employers assess for and implement reasonable adjustments to enable the PLWD to work Regardless of diagnosis, Dementia wellbeing connector role to act as the co-ordinator for the PLWD reducing the likelihood of them or their carer having to repeat their story or to be accountable for relaying information between services - capturing the essence of who the person was - explore using the patient knows best APP Review ALL initiatives currently funded by the Regional Integrated Fund, evidencing outcomes, align funding to implement strategic priorities, ensure any new way of working is fully resourced Consider whether social workers from each county and 3rd sector colleagues could become part of the regional dementia wellbeing community team Review community activities available across the region for PLWD and support activities for carers.
-Address gaps, including activities for those with young onset dementia Maximise the use of technology, for professionals, PLWD and their care re.g., connect carers to support via an APP on the hospital bed lpads Implement the remaining actions from the All Wales Dementia Care pathway Standards in line with the 2 year programme of work outlined in the standards.
-(AWDCPS 1) All Wales Dementia care Pathway of standards (AWDCPS) Services of the points of contact will provide reasonable dojustments to care that is meeting the person's needs and personal preferences.
-(All Wales Dementia Care Pathway Standard 2) People living with dementia and libra o a named contact (connector) to offer support, drivice and signy to participate in their carementipes.
-(All Wales Dementia Care Pathway Standard 2) People l
+Address gaps, including activities for those with young onset dementia Maximise the use of technology, for professionals, PLWD and their carer e.g. connect carers to support via an APP on the hospital bed lpads Implement the remaining actions from the All Wales Dementia Care pathway Standards in line with the 2 year programme of work outlined in the standards.
+(AWDCPS 1) All Wales Dementia Care Pathwayofstandards (AWDCPS) Services at the poins of contact will provide reasonable adjustments to care that is meeting the person's needs and personal preferences.
+(All Wales Dementia Care Pathway Standard 2) Person-centred reasonable adjustments to care that is meeting the person's needs and personal preferences.
+(All Wales Dementia Care Pathway Standard 2) Person-ing with dementia and the cares will hav